dimarapis/hamoro/README.md

-**# hamoro
-Efficient Human 3D Localization and Free Space Segmentation for Human-Aware Robots in Warehouse Facilities **# Efficient Human 3D Localization and Free Space Segmentation for Human-Aware Robots in Warehouse Facilities
+# Efficient Human 3D Localization and Free Space Segmentation for Human-Aware Robots in Warehouse Facilities

 ## 📝 About this Repository
 This repository is a placeholder.
 The main purpose of this repository is to provide a convenient way for reviewers and other interested parties to access our work once it's updated.